Inflectra/spira-documentation/docs/SpiraApps/SpiraAppTutorial.md

 ## Prerequisites
 * Node.js (the latest LTS version).
-* A github account
+* A GitHub account
-* git installed on your computer (github desktop is helpful as well)
+* Git installed on your computer (GitHub Desktop is helpful as well)
 * Familiarity with the basic development process for a SpiraApp, listed [here](https://spiradoc.inflectra.com/Developers/SpiraApps-Overview/).

 ## Create Your Manifest